bring/developer-site/content/api/tracking/index.md

       By using authenticated requests you can get more information such as price, name, address and signatures for proof of delivery.
 The rate limits are also less strict.

       To make authenticated Tracking API requests: You will need an API key from Mybring.
 Steps for getting a key and description of headers can be found on the general API [Getting Started / Authentication](/api/#authentication) page.

+      The Tracking API will stop being open to anyone and start recurring user to be authenticated.
+We have started rate limiting our unauthenticated, this will result in unauthenticated users getting a lower limit on their request and in the end not being able to use our API.

   - title: Formats
     content: |